How the porcupine gave birth to the U.S. buck

-This year (May 5th) it’s exactly 200 years ago Karl Marx was born.
-When in AD 1867 he published the first part of Das Kapital, Marx was actually 1,300 years too late to turn the tide.
+This year (May 5th) it is exactly 200 years ago Karl Marx was born.
+When in 1867 he published the first part of Das Kapital, Marx was actually 1,300 years too late to turn the tide.
 The ship had sailed.
 Ships of selfish Frisian merchants in pursuit of personal wealth, to be precise.
 If only Karl had known, the world would have been a, lets say, different place today.

-One might say originally the Frisians have much in common with sea nomads.
+One might say, originally the Frisians have much in common with sea nomads.
 Living on one of those little pieces of our planet that was neither land nor sea, and accepting no higher authority than the gods they worshiped.
 Since central power structures cannot get hold to these twilight-lands.
-During the turbulent Migration Period and its aftermath this sea-people with their nautical skills, being possibly even the first to re-introduce sails again since the pullout of the Romans, and with a lifestyle forced to be pragmatic, had recognized the opportunities the dangerous waterwolf offers.
+During the turbulent Migration Period and its aftermath this sea-people with their nautical skills, being possibly even the first to re-introduce sails again since the pull-out of the Romans, and with a lifestyle forced to be pragmatic, had recognized the opportunities the dangerous waterwolf offers.
 Seas were, and are, in fact the medieval interstate highways.
 With their ships and sails, their overseas network and these excellent ‘highways’ the Frisian merchants in pursuit of a profit were crucial for the rebirth of commercial activity in Western Europe and, moreover, they lay the foundation for free-trade and economic liberalism as we know it today.
 A concept of thinking and of working together globally, conquering the world of Homo sapiens ever since.
-Or should we say, a concept that hás conquered the world?
+Or, should we say: a concept that hás conquered the world?
 The prison of path evolution, and no escaping it anymore.

 solidus AVDVLFVS (left) FRISIA (right)